blackfirefly000/AIBackup2/README.md

 # CHANGES | BUG FIXES | NEW FEATURES | PLANNED FEATURES:

 *  **CHANGES:**
-     * When you leave your vehicle or call backup on foot, backup units will drive to you and get out leave their vehicle
+     * When you leave your vehicle or call backup on foot, backup units will drive to you and leave their vehicle

 *  **NEW FEATURES:**

      * ADDED MENU -> SEE ABOVE

-     * ADDED CONFIG -> SEE BELOW

      * ADDED MULTIPLE DEPARTMENT SUPPORT -> LSPD, LSSD, BCSO, SAHP, FIB

      * ADDED NEW BACKUP -> SWAT